gpratte/texastoc-v2-angular/README.md

 # texastoc-v2-angular
 First attempt to write an angular 6 front end for v2 of texastoc.

+For a better understanding of how this repository fits in the bigger picture see my blog at https://fullstack-software-development.blogspot.com/

 ## Setup Steps

 Created an angular project